pr-bob-actions/next-semantic-version/README.md

 # Next semantic version action for Github Action

-This action use semantic-release for generate the next release version from commits message.
+This action use semantic-release for generate the next release version from commit messages.

 > Semantic-release is run in dry-run mode with only the commit-analyzer plugin so:
 >